msalibian/PreferentialMovement/README.md

 Now we specify the parameters to generate the data set.
 These can be altered to vary the properties of the latent field to be sampled and also to change the movement patterns of the sampler.
 Refer to the paper for more details on the model.

-First we specify the field parameters sasuming a matern covariance structure:
+First we set the parameters of the assumed Matern covariance function and the (constant) mean of the underlying random field:

 ``` r
 # constant mean